Is Lake Chapala One Of The Best Places to Retire in Mexico?

 It’s vital to exercise general precautions as you would anywhere because petty crime can happen.

-Now you know Ajijic is one of the best places to retire in Mexico.
+Now you know Ajijic is one of Mexico’s best places to retire.
 But packing up and moving countries is a big decision.
 So, I always ask my clients to make a scouting trip first.

 Alternatively,

-Check out our PRIVATE Mexico Relocation Tours with local expert guides.
-You can learn about living in Ajijic and Chapala and clarify all your questions.
+Check out our Private Mexico Relocation Tours with local expert guides.
+You can learn about living in one of the various towns that make up the Lake Chapala area and clarify all your questions.
 The tours happen at your own pace, so you can spend as much (or as little) time as you want.

 Mariana Lange